-The Manipulative Area is a quiet center where children can use materials such as puzzles, matching games, pattern blocks, and sorting activities.
-These activities (most of which are also included in our "busy bags") can be completed independently or as a pair.
+The Manipulative Area is a quiet center where children can use materials such as puzzles, blocks that fit together, stacking cups and rings, and so on.
+These activities can be completed independently or as a pair.
 This center often serves as the "math hub" of the classroom.